WUSTL-CSPL/Gecko/README.md

 ## Setup

+**All code is only tested on Ubuntu 20.04.
+To ensure compatibility and avoid potential issues, we recommend running it on Ubuntu 20.04.**

 Dependencies Installation:
 ```
 $ sudo apt install cmake build-essential make texinfo bison flex \\
 ninja-build git ncurses-dev texlive-full binutils-dev python-networkx \\
 python-matplotlib python-pygraphviz python-serial
 ```

 LLVM Installation: \sysname is tested on \textsf{LLVM-13}.
 User can either install the package on ubuntu or compile from source code.
 Due to space constraints, please refer to the [official instructions](https://releases.llvm.org/13.0.0/docs/CMake.html) for more details.